 - Do not get involved in a meaningless conversation with a policeman.
 The officer knows why he stopped you, and everything you say can be used against you.
 You have the right to remain silent and not create grounds for suspicion against you.
 Do not say anything other than the answers to the officer’s questions.
 Also, do not brag about acquaintance with a colleague officer - he may assume that you know him or her because of previous violations or arrests.

 - Do not get out of the car - except at the request of the police.
 Such a movement is almost always perceived as a threat, moreover, it is safer for you to be inside, and not on the highway, on which cars move.
 Do not unfasten the seat belt.
 Despite the fact that you are standing, the car is still on a street or a road with traffic, and someone can enter your car.
 In addition, while you are wearing a seat belt, the officer will not suspect you of wanting to escape.
 If you unbuckle him before the policeman saw you, he can fine you for the unfastened belt, even if you were fastened - he did not see it.

 - You should know the legal grounds for searching your car.
-In the US, moving vehicles are subject to search after stopping by law enforcement officers with good reason.
+In the United States, moving vehicles are subject to search after being stopped by law enforcement officers if there is good reason.
 If an officer sees illegal objects in sight, he or she can search the part of the car in which they are located and, if necessary, arrest you.
-If an officer asks if he can search your car, you do not have to agree.
-If you refuse a search, remember - an officer may find a good reason for it.
+If an officer asks if he can search your car, you don't have to agree.
+If you refuse to search, remember - the officer can find a good reason for him.